EVENING PROGRAM PRINCIPAL

 Kaitlin Alter was born and raised in Urbandale, Iowa where she trained in the Pre-Professional Program at Capital City Dance Center under the direction of Melissa and Emery Uyehara.
-While training, Mrs. Alter attended, and was accepted to several nationally recognized summer programs including: Boston Ballet, American Ballet Theatre, Joffrey Ballet and the Kirov Academy.
+While training, Mrs. Alter attended several nationally recognized summer programs including: Boston Ballet, American Ballet Theatre, Joffrey Ballet and the Kirov Academy.

 Mrs. Alter began her professional performance career with the Montgomery Ballet in Montgomery, Alabama.
 While dancing with Montgomery Ballet, she had the pleasure of performing a variety of both classical and contemporary répertoire.
 Some of her favorite roles she performed include: Nymph in The Sleeping Beauty, Gypsy in Don Quixote, as well as both Clara and The Sugar Plum Fairy in The Nutcracker.
 During this time, she performed as a guest artist at the Dance Canvas Festival in Atlanta, Georgia.